Have you been diagnosed with a brain tumour? Order your free information pack.

 These are usually the earliest trial of a treatment in people, after testing in the laboratory

 Phase 1 clinical trials tend to be carried out in specialised clinical research units rather than hospitals.
-They recruit only a few people and last several months.
+And, they recruit only a few people and last several months.

 Phase 1 clinical trials aim to find out::